 Papers must be written in English and formatted according to the Springer Lecture Notes in Computer Science (LNCS) guidelines.
 Authors should consult Springer's authors' guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 By signing this form the copyright for their paper is transferred to Springer.

 The required length of a paper is 12-16 pages in LNCS format, i.e., the ECML PKDD 2019 submission format.
 Overlength papers will be rejected without review (papers with smaller page margins and font sizes than specified in the author instructions and set in the style files will also be treated as overlength).
+The review will be single-blind, so there is no need for masking names.

 In addition to that we encourage the submission of late breaking research results with up to four pages length.